symfony/symfony-docs/book/security.rst

 -----

-In the previous sections, you learned how you can protect different resources by requiring a set of *roles* for that resource.
+In the previous sections, you learned how you can protect different resources by requiring a set of *roles* for a resource.
 In this section we'll explore the other side of authorization: users.

 Where do Users come from? (*User Providers*)